LamininSolutions/mfsql-connector/source/mfsql-integration-connector/mfsql_connector_addons/index.rst

-MFSQL Connector Addons and utilities
+MFSQL Connector addons and utilities
 =====================================

 The MFSQL Connector installation folder includes the following addons and utilities.
 These utilities are provided as is, and is not fully productised.
 Use these as examples or a starting point for your own development.